Dr. Paul Jaschke

 Elizabeth Digby

-• Medical School at the University of Calgary
+• Medical School at the University of Calgary, AB, Canada

 Connie Lee